High Island Migration: Apr 20—26, 2013

 One of the finest and best-known spectacles of spring songbird migration in North America, with dozens of warblers and other songbird species, plus loads of shorebirds, marsh birds, and Southeast pine wood specialties like Red-cockaded Woodpecker.

 Every spring, millions of birds migrate north from the American Tropics to the forests of the eastern United States.
 They take off from Central America just at sunset for the long journey over the open waters of the Gulf of Mexico.
 Typically they are riding a south wind, so that when they reach the Texas/Louisiana coast, most of them continue inland before putting down.
-But if the trans-Gulf migrants encounter north winds and rain during their flight, they are forced down into isolated groves along the upper Gulf coast of Texas.
-The result can be a staggering phenomenon, a fallout, as thousands of migrants reach the safety of the coast.
+But if the migrants encounter north winds and rain during their flight, they are forced down into isolated groves along the upper Gulf coast of Texas.
+The result can be a staggering phenomenon, a fallout, as thousands of migrants converge as they reach the safety of the coast.
 The greatest of these fallouts occur only once or twice a spring when conditions are just right, but some birds put down along the coast every day, and a great variety can always be seen over the course of the week.

-Good accommodations; all but one night at one location; easy walking on trails, boardwalks, and beaches; midday breaks some days; warm, sometimes humid conditions.
+Good accommodations; all but one night at one location; mostly easy walking on trails, boardwalks, and beaches; midday breaks some days; warm, sometimes humid conditions.